electricmind/treeapproximator/README.md

 Version 1.2, 20140129, Move libraries out, implement ArrangeText as independent tool and factor out priority forecasting code, add initialization with  multiply seeds and permission to cross intersite links.

-Version 1.3, 20150129, Factor out ArrangeText tool into a separate repository.
+Version 1.3, 20150129, Factor out ArrangeText tool into a separate repository